clicepfl/website-archived/src/components/news/content/42/body.md

 You can participate in groups.
 However, this doesn't duplicate the prizes (i.e., you will only get one free hoodie for the entire group).

-To submit your designs, just send an email to logistique.clic@epfl.ch with your two .svg files (😠), and don't hesitate to give us your artist account if you want us to promote it.
+To submit your designs, just send an email to logistique.clic@epfl.ch with a .zip file containing your two .svg files (😠), and don't hesitate to give us your artist account if you want us to promote it.

 So grab your pencils, and let your creativity flow!